valtimo-platform/valtimo-documentation/introduction/modules/modules.md

 government API standard for storage of and access to documents and their metadata.
 A plugin is provided that allows for connecting to applications that provide a Documenten API.

+### Haalcentraal BRP

+The [Haal Centraal BRP](https://vng-realisatie.github.io/Haal-Centraal-BRP-bevragen/) (basisregistratie personen) is a Dutch government API standard for getting data on civilians.
+This module provides a connector that can request this information.

+### Klant

+The [Klanten API](https://vng-realisatie.github.io/gemma-zaken/standaard/klanten/index) is a Dutch government API standard for getting and storing data on customers.
+This module provides a connector that can request this information.

 ### Objecten API

 The [Objecten (Objects) API](https://vng.nl/projecten/overige-objecten-registratie-api) is a Dutch government API